The Envirobot robo-eel slithers along the shore for science

 The 4-foot creature, or device, whatever you want to call it, is made up of many small segments, each with a specialized purpose but sharing the ability to flex in concert with each other, creating a serpentine motion that propels it through the water.

-The head, naturally, is the control center, housing the gear the robot needs to get around — camera, computer, and so on.
+The head, naturally, is the control center, housing the gear the robot needs to get around — camera, computer and so on.
 The segments are where the magic happens, though.
-Inside each cavity are sensors of various kinds: electrical, chemical, and biological.
+Inside each cavity are sensors of various kinds: electrical, chemical and biological.

 -